Foso/Foso/README.md

 # Hi there  🙋‍♂️ 🙋‍, I am Jens

 I'm a software engineer and passionate about Open Source.
-I like experimenting with Kotlin, especially multiplatform projects.
+I like experimenting with Kotlin, in particular multiplatform projects.
 Here are some of my projects.
 If you like my work and you want to stay updated, please follow me on:
 * GitHub
 * <a href="https://twitter.com/jklingenberg_" target="_blank"><img alt="Twitter" src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" /></a>
 * Mastodon: https://androiddev.social/@jensklingenberg